opener-project/constituent-parser-base/README.md

 * English
 * Spanish
 * Italian
+* French

-The parser takes KAF documents (with <wf> elements as it needs tokenized text) as standard input and outputs constituent syntactic analysis in treebank format, one sentence per line.
+The parser takes KAF documents (with <wf> elements as it needs tokenized text) as standard input and outputs constituent syntactic analysis in KAF or treebank format.
 It also provides an option of outputting the constituent heads, as defined by Collins PhD thesis.

 ## Requirements